Heritage Highway, Tasmania

 More about Kempton

-In the days of the horse and buggy, Bagdad was an important rest area and horse-changing place for those continuing their journey up Constitution Hill. åChauncy Vale Wildlife Sanctuary is one of the oldest private conservation areas in Tasmania.
-Chauncy Vale is located 40 km north of Hobart and 4 km east of the township of Bagdad.
+In the days of the horse and buggy, Bagdad was an important rest area and horse-changing place for those continuing their journey up Constitution Hill.
+Chauncy Vale Wildlife Sanctuary, located 40 km north of Hobart and 4 km east of the township of Bagdad, is one of the oldest private conservation areas in Tasmania.
 It is the top end of a narrow valley running east-west between the Midland Highway and the Coal River Valley.